-We want to live in a world where women and girls are not at risk of female genital mutilation (FGM) or other harmful practices.
+We want to live in a world where women and girls are not at risk of sexual violence.
 Tell us about the world you want to live in with #TheWorldIWantToLiveIn on social media.

-Equality Now is proud to partner with Hulu’s The Handmaid’s Tale as we work toward a world we all want to live in - a world where no girl or woman is at risk of harmful practices like FGM.
+Equality Now is proud to partner with Hulu’s The Handmaid’s Tale as we work toward a world we all want to live in – a world where no girl or woman is at risk of sexual violence.
 Don’t you?
 Let Us Know with #TheWorldIWantToLiveIn and #WakeUp on social media.

 Watch The Handmaid’s Tale Season Three now on Hulu in the United States and on Channel 4 in the U.K.